coralnet/pyspacer/README.md

 * Run: `docker run -v /path/to/your/local/models:/workspace/models -it spacer:test`

-The `-v /path/to/your/local/models:/workspace/models` part will make sure the downloaded models are cached to your local disk (outside the container), which makes rerunning stuff much faster.
+The `-v /path/to/your/local/models:/workspace/models` part will make sure the downloaded models are cached to your host storage. which makes rerunning stuff much faster.

 The last step will run the default CMD command specified in the dockerfile